rknell/cordova-media-generator/README.md

     - source: the source file, same definition as an icon or splash above
         - filename: path to source filename
         - background: solid colour in hex
+- screenshots: An array of screenshot objects
+    - url: url to your local development server
+    - name: name of the page for easy reference later on